Tecnun

 The School of Engineering at San Sebastián, also known as TECNUN, is the technological campus of the University of Navarra.
-The School of Engineering offers numerous degrees in engineering at its two campuses in the city of Donostia-San Sebastián.
-The school is currently led by professor Raúl Antón.
+The School of Engineering offers numerous degrees in engineering at its two campuses in the city of San Sebastián, Gipuzkoa.
+The school is led by professor Raúl Antón.

 Location

 Tecnun has two campuses in the Basque city of San Sebastián, one in the Ibaeta neighbourhood and the other campus, which houses the telecommunications department, is located in the San Sebastián Technology Park in Miramón.

 Tecnun, along with IESE Business School in Barcelona and Madrid and also has a new buildind in Madrid, where Tecnun offers some masters.

 Ibaeta Campus

 Tecnun's Ibaeta campus has three buildings: the main building (built in 1989), which houses lecture halls and the administration; the CIT building (built in 1967), which houses laboratories; and the multipurpose building, completed in 1996.
 Additionally, CEIT has a building on the campus and shares certain installations and resources with Tecnun, such as the library.

 The Igara building contains administrative offices, faculty offices, two study halls, four computer labs, meeting rooms, a chapel, an audio-visual room, two conference halls and a photocopy centre, among other facilities.
 The Urdaneta building contains lecture halls, multiple electronics and mechanics laboratories, a cafeteria, meeting rooms and faculty offices.

 The Ibaeta campus has parking, a txoko (gastronomic society), a sportcenter and a cafeteria.